CorsixTH/CorsixTH/.github/ISSUE_TEMPLATE/feature_request.md

 **Does this feature/enhancement relate to a current problem?**
 Give a summary of the problem referencing an issue number if one exists.

-**Additional context**
+**Additional information**
-Add any other context or screenshots about the feature request here.
+Add any other information or screenshots about the feature request here.